moubi/blog/content/blog/hoc-vs-hook/index.md

 }
 ```
 <p align="center">
-<sup>That is actually a real example.<sup>
+<sup>This snippet is actually a real example.<sup>
 </p>

 Nested wrapper components with render props.
 Oh, that doesn't look very promising.
-It tricks some people to believe the pattern is obsolete in favour of _"do everything with hooks"_.
+It may even trick some people to believe the pattern is obsolete in favour of _"do everything with hooks"_.
 Hooks [doesn't suffer the nesting issue](https://reactjs.org/docs/hooks-faq.html#do-hooks-replace-render-props-and-higher-order-components), that's true.

-If render props had no pros over hooks the article is leading to a dead end.
-But it's not, I promise.
-There is something else, though, which is not about the syntax.
+But, ff render props had no pros over hooks the article is leading to a dead end.
+It's not, I promise.
+There is something else, though, which is not about syntax.
 Keep on...

 ## <a class="header-link" href="#reality-check" id="reality-check">#</a> Reality check
 Let's recap.
-Remember this part from our example?
+Remember this part from the beginning?

 ```jsx{2}
 <>